 A filing, search and examination fee is required.
 Good news startups; your fees are reduced by half.

-Here, an examining attorney reviews the application.
+Here, an examiner reviews the application.
 His or her primary objective is to check compliance with formalities, ensuring completeness of the drawing, and comparing the design with the prior art.
 Prior art is patented designs and published materials that are substantially similar to the application in question.
-If the examining attorney finds the design patentable, then instructions are sent to complete the process.
+If the examiner finds the design patentable, then instructions are sent to complete the process.
 CONGRATULATIONS YOU ARE ALMOST DONE.
 However, not all applications get approved at the first examination proceeding.

 A response is only required after receiving an Office Action and should contain any necessary amendments, a request for reconsideration, and be in writing.
 A timely response – within six months of the date the Office Action was mailed – is required.
 The application is abandoned if the response is not timely.
 A timely reply with a petition for an extension, and a fee ranging from $50 to $3000, may prevent abandonment.

-Once the reply is submitted to the USPTO, the examining attorney will look at the remarks and the amendments.
-The decision is final and denied if the design is found not patentable by the examining attorney.
-The examining attorney may also approve the application.
+Once the reply is submitted to the USPTO, the examiner will look at the remarks and the amendments.
+The decision is final and denied if the design is found not patentable by the examiner.
+The examiner may also approve the application.

-An inventor can appeal to the Board of Patent Appeals and Interference if the application is abandoned.
+An inventor can appeal to the Patent Trial and Appeal Board (PTAB) if the application is abandoned.

 If you have a new and improved invention or artistic design, consider getting a design patent.

-- At any time there is communication between a person and the USPTO, there should be the following information: Application number, Group art unit number (in the office action), Filing date, Name of the Examining attorney who prepared the Office Action, and The Title of the invention.
+- At any time there is communication between a person and the USPTO, there should be the following information: Application number, Group art unit number (in the office action), Filing date, Name of the Examiner who prepared the Office Action, and The Title of the invention.

 - You may file a new application prior to abandonment of the original design patent which continues prosecution of the claim.